-Throughout my business and civic career, I understand meeting payroll and the challenges in running a business; after a successful business career, I changed my focus and applied my experience and knowledge by leading a not-for-profit organization in serving those who are less fortunate; overlaying all of this, voters elected me to three terms as a Louisville Councilman to use my out of the box thinking, problem solving approach, and change agent mentally to have government working for them and to best utitize their tax dollars.
-We need an outside of Frankfort advocate to look for better ways to serve you.
+Throughout my business and civic career, I understand meeting payroll and the challenges in running a business.
+After a successful business career, I changed my focus and applied my experience and knowledge by leading a mental health, not-for-profit counseling center that serves those in need.
+Overlaying all of this, voters elected me to three terms as a Louisville Councilman and in 2016 as State Representative to use my out of the box thinking, problem solving approach, and as s change agent to have government working for them and to best utilize their tax dollars.

-I have experience working on corporate and government budgets.
-I understand the cost drivers and will ask questions and seek solutions to justify our tax dollars being spent.
-I will provide leadership by leveraging my knowledge to find ways to make Kentucky more competitive not only on a regional basis but nationally.
-I will bring out of the box thinking and knowledge of the financial sector to the General Assembly.
+Through my experience in working with corporate budgets and being Vice Chair of the House Appropriation and Revenues Committee, I understand the cost drivers and will ask questions and seek solutions to justify your tax dollars being spent.
+I will provide leadership by leveraging my knowledge to find ways to make Kentucky more competitive not only on a regional basis, but nationally.
+Residents in District 48 need someone with a broad spectrum of business skill and insight to bring the out of the box thinking to Frankfort.

 Please join me in helping to change the mindset of state government.
 We need a more business-friendly Kentucky.

-We need to shift these recent government control initiatives and put more control back into the hands of individuals and those who provide healthcare.
-The “local control” promises that were made to provide healthcare exchanges are a façade and there are many federal rules dictating how states must operate these exchanges.
+I have supported several healthcare bills that have dealt with mental health services, physician accessibility, and drug and substance use prevention and treatment.
+We need to shift the control of healthcare services back into the hands of individuals and those who provide healthcare.
 The bottom line is our health insurance premiums have increased, health providers are being told how to provide care, and service to those who can’t take care of themselves needs to improve.

 I will fight to:

 - Push for policies to have the healthcare provider/patient relationship drive the solutions like promoting new technologies

 - Leverage public and private partnerships to address drug and substance addiction – addiction that has been on the rise in District 48

 - Provide incentives for proactive wellness and preventive care programs